-Research at University of Bradford School of Law
+Research at the School of Law

 Throughout the academic year, the School of Law hosts a series of research seminars.
 These sessions are open to all staff and students and allow members of the School of Law to present details of their current research.

-Our staff are engaged in legal and socio-legal research across a broad range of subject areas.
 The seminars are an excellent opportunity to learn about this work, offering you an insight into the latest research at the forefront of law which could assist with your own work and dissertation choices.

 Our academics have a wealth of knowledge in the following areas: